White Sox vs. Mariners Player Props Betting Odds

-Julio Rodriguez and Luis Robert are two of the players with prop bets on the table when the Seattle Mariners and the Chicago White Sox square off at Guaranteed Rate Field on Tuesday (first pitch at 8:10 PM ET).
+Bookmakers have listed player props for Luis Robert and others when the Seattle Mariners visit the Chicago White Sox at Guaranteed Rate Field on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with BetMGM!